asansari45/Projects/InterpreterProject/Documentation/hld.md

 The above sample assigns the values 0 and 1 to a and b, respectively.

 Multiple assignments may be used in functions to return multiple values.
+Multiple assignments may not be used as parameters.

 ```
 function foo()